Hidden Bose-Einstein Singularities in Correlated Electron Systems: Hidden Singularities

 \subsection{Superconducting state}

 The above consideration for the normal state can be extended directly and continuously to the $s$-wave superconducting state characterized by the emergence of the anomalous Green's function $F(\vec{k})\!=\!F(-\vec{k})$.
-Specifically, we can construct the $\Phi$ functional in the FLEX-S approximation so as to incorporate all the anomalous processes derivable from those of Eq.\ (\ref{Phi_n}) based on the diagrams of Fig.\ \ref{fig1} \cite{Kita11},
+Specifically, we can construct the $\Phi$ functional in the FLEX-S approximation so as to incorporate all the anomalous processes derivable from those of Eq.\ (\ref{Phi_n}) based on the diagrammatic expression in Fig.\ \ref{fig1} \cite{Kita11},

 Here $\underline{1}$ is the $3\times 3$ unit matrix, $\underline{\chi}^{({\rm c})}(\vec{q}\,)$ is defined in terms of Eq.\ (\ref{chi_AB}) with $A,B\!=\!
 G,\bar{G},F$ by